ansys/pydyna/docker/solver/README.rst

 Run the image as a container
 ----------------------------

-Perform these steps to run the image as a container:
+Perform these steps to run the image for the ``solver`` service as a container:

 #.
 In the ``docker-compose.yml`` file, replace ``<license_server_name>`` with the correct
-   license server hosting the DYNA license.
-   If you are using Ansy Flexlm license
+   license server hosting the DYNA license if you are using an Ansy FLEXlm license.

 #.
 Run this Docker command: